Contact Info

 Second-Year Paper

-During the third semester, the student will write a second-year paper.
-Section topics and readings are to be worked out with committee members before the end of the second semester, and the paper must be submitted before December 15.
-At the beginning of the fourth semester, the committee and the student meet to discuss the work and provide constructive critique.
-(In cases of unsatisfactory progress, the department will adhere to Office of Graduate Studies, Arts & Sciences, guidelines on academic standing and probation).
-A final draft of the paper is submitted by March 15.
+The student will complete a second-year paper.
+Section topics and readings are to be worked out with committee members.
+During the second year, the committee and the student will meet to discuss the work and provide constructive critique before a final draft is completed.
+In cases of unsatisfactory progress, the department will adhere to Office of Graduate Studies, Arts & Sciences, guidelines on academic standing and probation.

 Requirements for Advancement to PhD Candidacy in Sociocultural Anthropology

-Items 1 through 4 below must be completed before the student's committee and the department can recommend to the Office of Graduate Studies, Arts & Sciences, that the student advance to PhD candidacy.
+Items 1 through 3 below must be completed before the student's committee and the department can recommend to the Office of Graduate Studies, Arts & Sciences, that the student advances to PhD candidacy.

-- Required Courses: The student must complete the following required courses in Sociocultural Anthropology: 5124, 5010, and 5473.
+- Required Courses: The student must complete the required courses listed above.

-- Doctoral Proposal and Hearing: The student is required to complete and receive approval of a doctoral proposal in the form of one of the major external grant proposals (e.g., the National Science Foundation, the Wenner-Gren Foundation, or the Social Science Research Council).
-Students should consult with their faculty advisors at the start of the third year about the format of the proposal.
-By the end of the fifth semester, the student should have held a proposal hearing before a faculty committee consisting of the faculty advisor and at least two other permanent members of the anthropology faculty.
+- Doctoral Proposal and Hearing: The student is required to complete and receive approval of a doctoral proposal in the form of one of the major external grant proposals (e.g., the National Science Foundation, the Wenner-Gren Foundation).
+Students should consult with their faculty advisors at the start of the fourth semester about the format of the proposal.
+Ideally within the fourth semester (but definitely by the end of the fifth semester), the student should hold a proposal hearing before a faculty committee consisting of the faculty advisor and at least two other permanent members of the Anthropology faculty.

 Post-Candidacy Requirements